cryptopool-builders/Multi-Pool-Installer/README.md

 ## ▶️ Usage

-So I just really realized my first line of instructions for the script is wrong and not clear.
-So I am updating it so going forward there are no issues.

-You MUST initially run the installer under root.
-If you already have a user account created on your server you MUST  ```sudo su```  and drop to the root command line and run the above curl command.
-You MUST let the installer create a new user account for you.
-There are permission settings that are going on in the backend that NEEDS to be done before running the  ```mutipool```  command.
+You may run the installer under root or an existing account.
+If you already have a user account created on your server that account must already be part of the sudo group.

-After creating the new user you MUST reboot the machine in to the new account.
-If you are doing a multi server setup you MUST do this on each server.
-My time has become limited to how much I can update this FREE script.
-So if you need something changed or fixed, consider donating instead of complaining it doesnt work.
+After creating the new user account or updating your existing account, you MUST reboot the machine in order for the accounts permissions to be updated properly.

 <p align="center">
   <img src="./.assets/naughty.png" alt="naughty"
        width="555" height="185">
 </p>

-After rebooting the server to your new user to start the installer type:
+After rebooting the server to your user to start the installer type:
 ```
 multipool
 ```